spacelift-io/terraform-provider-spacelift/README.md

 - `name` - (Required) - Name of the stack - should be unique within one account;
 - `repository` - (Required) - Name of the GitHub repository, without the owner part;
 - `administrative` - (Optional) - Indicates whether this stack can manage others.
 Default: `false`;
-- `autodeploy` - (Optional) - Indicates whether changes to this stack can be automatically deployed.
-Default: `false`;
 - `description` - (Optional) - Free-form stack description for GUI users;
-- `import_state` - (Optional) - Content of the state file to import if Spacelift should manage the stack but the state has already been created externally.
-This only applies during creation and the field can be deleted afterwards without triggering a resource change;
-- `manage_state` - (Optional) - Boolean that determines if Spacelift should manage state for this stack.
-Default: `true`;
-- `project_root` - (Optional) - Directory that is relative to the workspace root containing the entrypoint to the Stack.;
 - `terraform_version` - (Optional) - Terraform version to use;
 - `worker_pool_id` - (Optional) - ID of the worker pool to use;